 The Arctic Institute (2011; Washington)

 An independent non-profit organization that has an international network of researchers.
 It strives for a world in which “the diverse and complex issues facing Arctic security are identified, understood, and innovatively resolved.”
-Consequently, it conducts “rigorous, qualitative, and comprehensive research” in order to develop “solutions to challenges and injustices in the circumpolar north.”
+Consequently, it conducts “rigorous, qualitative, and comprehensive research” to develop “solutions to challenges and injustices in the circumpolar north.”

 Woodwell Climate Research Center (1985; Falmouth, MA)